T1000-Swift-Hail/PROJECT-1/README.md

 - Use extensions .
 - Use a computed property .

-## Example Project :  An online Grocery Store :
+## Example Project :  An online Bookstore Store :

-#### Overview : An online store that sells fruits to customers.
+#### Overview : An online store that sells books to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
-- Browse  Products .
+- Browse  Books .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the book info (summary, specs, price, quantity , etc.)
-- Search for Products.
+- Search for books.
 - Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+- Add Books to the shopping cart .
-- Remove a product from the shopping cart.
+- Remove a book from the shopping cart.
-- List the products in my shopping cart.
+- List the Book in my shopping cart.
-- Continue to checkout .
 - Fill in my address for delivery.
 - Get receipt of my purchases.
 - Check delivery status .

-#### As a manager of the grocery store , I should be able to do the following :
+#### As a manager of the book store , I should be able to do the following :
-- Add new products to the online store.
+- Add new books to the online store.
-- Update a product info.
+- Update a book info.
-- Remove product from the online store.
+- Remove book from the online store.
-- Get notified of out of stock products.
+- Get notified of out of stock books.
 - Browse purchase history.
 - View the total sales revenue.
 - View the store net profits.
 - View the most sold products on the store.
-- Compute the tax with the product price.
+- Compute the tax with the book price.
 - Check delivery status.
 - Change delivery status .